 Why has Host Leadership emerged?

 Many conventional ideas and approaches to leadership effectively cast the leader as the hero.
-Leaders are supposed to have the ideas, motivate, inspire, make decisions and generally act in an heroic way to create the dynamics of a leader and those who follow.
+Leaders are supposed to have the ideas, motivate and inspire.
+Not to mention, make decisions and generally act in an heroic way to create the dynamics of a leader and those who follow.
 Within this paradigm, leadership is only focused on the role of the leader itself.

-While the alternative concept of servant leadership has some admirable aspects and has gained some traction as an approach that leaders should serve, leaders still have a responsibility to step up and act heroically at times.
+On the other hand, the alternative concept of servant leadership has some admirable aspects and has gained some traction as an approach that leaders should serve.
+However, the truth is, leaders still have a responsibility to step up and act heroically at times.

 Host Leadership is not about being great but about creating the conditions for others to be great.